 - a.
+State priority

-State priority - b.
+- b.
 State's ability to use partial funding

-• If a State indicates that a project cannot be completed with partial funding, a lower State priority project within the target-funding amount may be funded instead of a higher priority project.
+- If a State indicates that a project cannot be completed with partial funding, a lower State priority project within the target-funding amount may be funded instead of a higher priority project.

-• A State may receive less than requested, if an activity identified in the grant has been deemed ineligible, insubstantial, or in conflict with conservation goals.
-States may be asked to adjust project objectives, tasks, and budgets should an activity be deemed ineligible.

-- c.
-Availability of funding

-- d.
-Matching funds greater than the requirement

-- e.
-Balance/distribution of funds within State or Region

-- i.
-Geographically

-- ii.
-By research areas

-- iii.
-By project types

-- iv.
-By species or species groups

-- f.
-Whether this project duplicates other projects funded by Service or other agencies

-g.
-Whether a project would be eligible for funding through a more appropriate Service grant program j.
+- A State may receive less than requested, if an activity identified in the grant has been deemed ineligible, insubstantial, or in conflict with conservation goals.
+States may be asked to adjust project objectives, tasks, and budgets should an activity be deemed ineligible. - c.
+Availability of funding - d.
+Matching funds greater than the requirement - e.
+Balance/distribution of funds within State or Region - i.
+Geographically - ii.
+By research areas - iii.
+By project types - iv.
+By species or species groups - f.
+Whether this project duplicates other projects funded by Service or other agencies - g.
+Whether a project would be eligible for funding through a more appropriate Service grant program - h.
+Applicant's prior award performance - i.
+Partnerships with and/or participation of targeted groups - j.
 Adequacy of information necessary for Service staff to make a NEPA determination and draft necessary documentation before recommendations for funding are made to Regional Director